Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/08_a_shooting_enemy/index.md

 ## Objective

-Now that our enemies enter and exit the screen, it's time to make them shoot some projectiles.
+Now that our enemies enter and exit the screen, it's time to make them shoot projectiles.
 We will make them shoot during their main phase.
-We will choose how many projectiles they will shoot and the timing between each shot.
+We will choose how many projectiles they will fire and the timing between each shot.

 ## Projectile and player update

 ### Projectile related changes

-Because both the player and the enemies will shoot projectiles, we need to move the function that determine the projectile orientation to the `Projectile.cs` class.
+Because both the player and the enemies will shoot projectiles, we need to move the function that determines the projectile orientation into `Projectile.cs`.

-To orientate the projectile, we will build an orientation matrix.
-This is very similar to what we did to orientate the player in the Chapter 3.
+To orient the projectile, we will build an orientation matrix.
+This is very similar to what we did to orient the player in Chapter 3.

-We will start with the projectile's direction - which will be the subtraction of the target's position and shooter position.
-We normalize it.
-We then build a perpendicular vector to this vector, by executing a cross product between our normalized direction vector and the world's up vector.
-We normalize the result.
-Finally, we create a last normalized perpendicular vector - this time perpendicular to both the direction and the second vector.
-Those three normalized vector create a coordinate system specific to the projectile direction.
-The following diagram reprensents the coordinate system we just created:
+We start with the projectile's direction — which will be the target's position minus the shooter's position.
+We normalize that vector.
+We then build a perpendicular vector to this vector by executing a cross product between the normalized direction vector and the world's up vector, and normalize the result.
+Finally, we create a third normalized perpendicular vector, perpendicular to both the direction and the second vector.
+Those three normalized vectors define a coordinate system specific to the projectile's direction.
+The following diagram represents the coordinate system we created:

 | ![Orientation matrix](images/ch8_orientation-matrix.png) |
 | :-----------------------------------------------------------------------------------------------: |
 | **Figure 8-1: Orientation matrix** |

-We can use the coordinates of those three vectors to create a matrix that represent the transformation leading to this coordinate system.
-We then create a quaternion from this matrix, since our rotations are stored as quaternions.
+We can use the coordinates of those three vectors to create a matrix representing the transformation to this coordinate system.
+Then we create a quaternion from that matrix, since rotations are stored as quaternions.

 ```csharp
 internal class Projectile : Entity